colsoncrim/graceful-paprika-e6f62/src/pages/about.md

 ![Colson's headshot](/images/linkedin_picture.png)

-I'm a jamstack developer living and working in the Seattle metro area.
+I'm a web developer living and working in the Seattle metro area.
 I use modern technologies to create blazing fast websites that scale with ease, and are very maintainable.

 ## Credentials